 Students attending Cristo Rey Network schools around the country are invited to apply to join the next class of Cristo Rey Scholars at Loyola University Chicago.
 Starting the summer before entering Loyola, Cristo Rey Scholars engage in a dynamic program to enrich their academic, social, spiritual, community, and professional experiences in college.

-In order to be eligible for the scholarship program, applicants must be admitted to Loyola by February 1.
-Completed applications for the Cristo Rey Scholars Program must be submitted by March 1.
-Selected finalists will be required to attend an on-campus interview on Saturday April 12, 2016.
+In order to be eligible for the scholarship program, applicants must be admitted to Loyola by February 1st.
+Completed applications for the Cristo Rey Scholars Program must be submitted by March 1st.
+Selected finalists will be required to attend a virtual interview in late March.
 Scholarships recipients will be notified by mid-April.

 The Deloitte Accounting Scholarship